Coronavirus pandemic disrupts Appalachian Trail dreams - KVIA

 The couple spent a year researching, training and saving before setting off on the 2,190-mile (3,525-kilometer) journey seven days after their wedding.
 They knew about the new coronavirus spreading across the globe but considered themselves lucky to be trading Brooklyn for a tent on the trail, especially as New York fell under restrictions to prevent to the virus’s spread.

-“We always figured that being out on the trial and seeing a dozen people a day was a fine position to be in,” Hall said.
+“We always figured that being out on the trail and seeing a dozen people a day was a fine position to be in,” Hall said.

 As the pandemic grows, hikers face the difficult decision to postpone their dreams or ignore warnings and forge ahead.
 Like virtually every other entity in the U.S., the Appalachian Trail Conservancy began issuing COVID-19 safety guidance in March.
 But social distancing and hand-washing suggestions soon shifted to urging all hikers to leave the trail immediately.
 Shelters and privies were shut down, and volunteer programs were halted.
 On Wednesday, the conservancy and 29 other trail-maintaining clubs asked federal officials to close the trail until the end of the month.